paulczar/k8s-camp/content/_index.md

 title: Learn Kubernetes during your Coffee Break
 ---

+# Learn Kubernetes during your Coffee Break

 [Kubernetes](https://kubernetes.io/) is big and hard.

 Don't let that get in your way.

 This internet website is designed to teach [Kubernetes](https://kubernetes.io/) basics in short easy to follow lessons that you can complete in less time than a coffee break.

 ## Why?